jdiejim/pokedex-blog/README.md

 * Sprite-image will contain the selected Pokemon sprite
 * The data-char class refers to the characteristics of the Pokemon (id, name, type)

 Go to App.js and import the DetailView component.
-Render it by placing the DetailView component as a self closing html tag inside the parent element on the render function.
+Render it by placing the DetailView component as a self-closing html tag inside the parent element on the render function.

 ```javascript